JuheonYi/WESPE-TensorFlow/README.md

    - Weights for each losses are configured as (w_content, w_color, w_texture, w_tv) = (0.1, 25, 3, 1/400). w_content should be small enough so that the generator focus more on enhancement rather than reconstruction. w_color seems to be the most important. w_texture also plays an important role in reducing unwanted artifacts in the generated image.
    - Training seems to suffer from mode collapse (when trained wrong, enhanced image looks like negatively processed image).
 When Enhanced-Original PSNR seems to stay below 10 dB during training, stopped the training and started from beginning again.
 3. WESPE[DIV2K] (weak supervision)
+   - In process of finding the right weight combinations...

 ## **References**